 - Only pick up the tooth by touching the crown (the white part that you chew with).

 Find the tooth as soon as it’s knocked out, and be very careful with it.
 The root is easily damaged and has to be kept in good shape for a successful replant.

 - Carefully rinse the tooth using water.

 A very gentle rinse is all that is required.
 Don’t use any soap, or other cleaning agents, and don’t try to rub the tooth clean.
 Avoid wrapping the tooth in anything, this will only harm the delicate root structure.

 The sooner this is done, the better.
-To do this, carefully push the tooth into the socket.
-Keep your jaw closed to keep the tooth in place, or hold the tooth down with your finger.
+To do this, carefully and slowly push the tooth back into the socket.
+Keep your jaw closed to keep the tooth in place, or keep the tooth down with your finger.

-The tooth must not be left to dry.
+The tooth should not be allowed to dry.
 If it doesn’t fit back into the socket, keep the tooth in your mouth next to the gum.
 A small container of milk is the next best option if that isn’t feasible, and get to your dentist.

 - See the nearest available dentist within 30 minutes, and explain to the receptionist your urgency.